microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/cost/Get-FinOpsCostExport.md

 ---
 title: Get-FinOpsCostExport command
-description: Get a list of Cost Management exports.
+description: Get a list of Cost Management exports for a given scope using the Get-FinOpsCostExport command in the FinOpsToolkit module.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/17/2024
+ms.date: 11/01/2024
-ms.topic: concept-article
+ms.topic: reference
 ms.service: finops
 ms.reviewer: micflan
 #customer intent: As a FinOps user, I want to understand how to use the what Get-FinOpsCostExport command in the FinOpsToolkit module.